bluebagpress/digital-ream/README.md

 Blue Bag Press is pleased to present Lizabetta Frankline's _DIGITAL REAM._

+_Digital Ream_ is the commencing entry in the ongoing REAM multimedia biofeedback initative between Frankline and her partner, Thom Eichelberger-Young.

 ## What's here
 - `index.html` — the entire viewer (HTML/CSS/JS + all page data embedded).
 No build step, no dependencies.